renaissance-publishing/renaissance/content/chapters/21-races.md

     - Assuming the form of a *specific* individual requires a Disguise check at +10.
     - To competently impersonate a person whose shape they have assumed, they will still need to use the Disguise and Deception skills, but they receive a +30 and +10 bonus on these checks, respectively.
     - Obviously, they can only mimic the features of a person that they know about.
 If someone has a birthmark on their lower back, but the Shifter character has never seen that person naked, then they won't know to mimic that birthmark.
 And, of course, if they've never seen a person, they cannot effectively mimic them.
-  - Normally, changing shape does not affect their statistics—but see the powers listed below.
+  - Normally, changing shape does not affect their statistics — but see the powers listed below.
 - *Mimics*: Tempters can also mimic the *speech* of any race whose shape they can take, and can mimic the voice of specific individuals.
   - Much like mimicing an individual's appearance, they still need to know what that person sounds like, and they will still need to use Disguise and Deception checks to actually impersonate someone.
 - *Basin*: Like other Spirits, Tempters have a Basin (see *The Supernatural*): the mental energies of other intelligent beings.